As Charles Hamilton Houston stated:

 Apart from these, the Supreme court extends original jurisdiction that is it converts itself into a trial court when there are controversies that encompass ambassadors, public ministers, and consuls as well as in disputes where the states mark their position as a party in the dispute.

-Levels of Federal Courts in the U.S. –
+Levels of Federal Courts in the U.S.

-i) District Courts
+1. District Courts

 The U.S District courts, which have district judges presiding over them, complemented with an expert jury, are known to be trial courts that lie at the federal level of the Judiciary.
-Comprising a total of 13 circuits, there are about 94 district courts that are brought into existence to date.
+Comprising a total of 13 circuits, there are about 94 district courts that have been brought into existence to date.

-ii) Appellate, Appeals, or Circuit Courts
+2. Appellate, Appeals, or Circuit Courts

 Positioned exactly below the Supreme Court, lies the U.S. Court of Appeals which is categorized into 13 geographically allotted circuits which as well includes the District of Columbia Circuit and the Federal Circuit.